a blog

 That’s it.

-Now the Forma Urbis is a great thing.
-One of my favorites, as I said at the top, but still just one thing, and there isn’t anything else to see inside.
+Now the Forma Urbis is a great thing, one of my favorites, as I said at the top, but still just one thing, and there isn’t anything else to see inside.
 This isn’t a museum with a star attraction and surrounding lesser luminaries, like the Galleria Borghese with its Bernini sculptures on top of a magnificent painting collection.
 Nope, it’s the Forma Urbis and that’s it.
 And that’s a problem, because the plan is not exactly on everyone’s bucket list.

 There’s also the location.
 While it offers some advantages, as I just said, it’s off the usual tourist routes, hidden from the road.
-No one walks by here to get anywhere, and those that do may find themselves worried about the passing trams and occasional taxi.
+No one walks by here to get anywhere, and those that do may find themselves dodging the passing trams and occasional taxi.
 Several other close-by spots aren’t big tourist destinations either (though they should see more traffic than they do).
 Even academics like me are probably going to think twice about bringing students.
 If you go to this museum, you see one thing and then you have to travel again to see something else.
 Maybe you can visit some of the inscriptions in the garden or couple it with a trip to the Colosseum, but I suspect that it just won’t be seen as worth the effort by many.

 When I went in January, there was a line.
 In part that’s because they were stopping everyone at the front door, but it was still a line.
 My totally unscientific sense was that the vast majority of people were Italian, many in tour groups, and many Romans.
 That lots of the people inside were looking to locate places they already knew in the modern city reinforced that sense.
 But last week, on a warm late-summer Sunday when the tourists were still pounding the hot pavement elsewhere in town, it was just me, one guy who was already there when I arrived, and a couple who came after me (and left before I finished).
 In fact it was so quiet outside that I thought the museum was closed.